Trefftz Discontinuous Galerkin discretization for the Stokes problem: Preliminaries

-Let $T$ and $T'$ be two neighboring elements sharing a facet $F \in \Fhi$ where $T$ and $T'$ are uniquely ordered.
+Let $T$ and $T'$ be two neighboring elements sharing a common facet $F \in \Fhi$ where $T$ and $T'$ are uniquely ordered.
 On $F$ the functions $u_{T}$ and $u_{T'}$ denote the two limits of a discrete function from the different sides of the element interface.
 The vectors $n_T$ and $n_{T'}$ are the unit outer normals to $T$ and $T'$.
-We define
+For $F \in \Fhi$ we then define the jump and the mean value by